 Keeping a cat may seem simple but there are many aspects of looking after a cat that you need to know.

-The City is now accepting cat registrations.
 It is a requirement by law that cats over the age of six months be registered with a local government.
 Upon registration, cat owners need to provide proof that their cat has been both sterilised and microchipped.
-A copy of the cat registration form can be downloaded below.
+A copy of the cat registration form is available below.

 Annual cat registration periods are from 1 November to 31 October.